WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

       AStore.unregisterType(libData);
    }

-One of the biggest limitations of MLEs in LibraryLink is that you cannot pass arguments for construction of managed expressions.
+With MLEs in LibraryLink it is not possible to pass arguments for construction of managed expressions.
-This is addressed in LLU by letting the developer define a library function that LLU will call from Wolfram Language when a new instance of a managed expression is created.
+LLU extends the MLE implementation by letting the developer define a library function that LLU will call from Wolfram Language when a new instance of a managed expression is created.
 In other words, define a wrapper for constructor of your class.
 Typically, it will look like this: